ONLINE THERAPY FOR ANXIETY AND TRAUMA IN TEXAS

 As a warm-natured person, I appreciate cheesy puns and believe in offering a safe and non-judgmental space for healing.
 You may already be highly critical of yourself, so my goal is to create a space where you don't have to feel that way.

-• Do you find yourself seeking constructive feedback to improve but struggle with being sensitive to it?
+Do you find yourself seeking constructive feedback to improve but struggle with being sensitive to it?

-Rest assured, in my presence you will experience unconditional acceptance and calmness while also receiving feedback that you may not initially want to acknowledge but ultimately need to hear.
+You'll experience unconditional acceptance and calmness while also receiving feedback that you may not initially want to acknowledge but ultimately need to hear.

 My approach involves asking thought-provoking questions that may challenge you to reflect on areas that you haven't explored before.
 By being transparent about my thought process, you can gain a clearer reflection of yourself.

-• Are you interested in gaining a deeper understanding of yourself and how you impact others?
+Are you interested in gaining a deeper understanding of yourself and how you impact others?
 Do you enjoy exploring creative avenues, such as writing or verbal expression, to increase your insights beyond just talking?
+Cool!

 3 steps to starting therapy.